jhmk/Measure-Multiple-VPNs/README.md

 add "1000  vpn"
 3. install openvpn
 4. edit and run route-add.sh
+5. put ovpns & certs on the server

 Collect info about VPN Speed and write to DB:
 - install speedtest via pip (pip install speedtest-cli) #as root with sudo -H